refgenie/refgenie-docs/docs/refgenie1/set_up_data_channel.md

 ## Step 1: Repository Structure

-Create a new repository with the following structure:
+The easiest way to do this is to clone the [Official Recipes Repository](https://github.com/refgenie/recipes), and then just delete the recipes and asset classes and add your own.
+Or, you can create your own repository with the following structure:

 ```
 my-data-channel/